-Place about 20 of the frozen balls on a seperate parchment-lined baking sheet, spacing them about 2 inches apart.
-Place both baking sheets in the preheated oven, and bake until the cookies are just lightly browned and starting to crack slightly, about 10 minutes, rotating the baking sheets at the halfway point.
+Transfer half of the frozen balls onto a second baking sheet lined with parchment.
+Space the balls about 2 inches apart on both baking sheets.
+Place both sheets in the preheated oven, and bake until the cookies are just lightly browned and starting to crack slightly, about 10 minutes, rotating the baking sheets at the halfway point.

 Once you remove the baking sheets from the oven, immediately place a chocolate kiss gently in the center of each cookie and return the sheet to the oven for 2 minutes.
 This extra time in the oven will help adhere the kiss to the cookie.

 Let the cookies cool for 5 to 10 minutes before serving.
 Enjoy!

 - Do not forget to remove the foil wrappers from the chocolate kisses either before or while the cookies bake, not afterwards.
 You want to move quickly and place the kisses on top of the cookies as soon as they come out of the oven—the warmer the cookie, the easier the kiss will adhere to its top.

 - Rolling the dough balls in sugar TWICE ensures they are extra sparkly.